nkrusch/awesome-research-guides/readme.md

 ---

-**Is the list missing something?**
+**Is something missing?**
 Although the list is already substantial, it can always be improved by contributing.
-Start by reviewing the [contribution guidelines](.github/contributing.md), then make a pull request.
+Start by reviewing the [contribution guidelines](.github/contributing.md), then open a pull request.

 <!-- footnotes -->

 [^a]: The presentation is based on [earlier version](https://simon.peytonjones.org/great-research-paper/) by Simon Peyton Jones.
-[^b]: Although the refereeing process has changed, understanding the impact refereeing has on writing is still relevant.
+[^b]: Although the refereeing process has changed, exposing the impact refereeing has on writing remains relevant.